Source code for ezmsg.sigproc.affinetransform

 mode: The statistical mode to apply -- either "mean" or "median"

-axis: The name of hte axis to apply the transformation to.
+axis: The name of the axis to apply the transformation to.

 include_current: Set False to exclude each channel from participating in the calculation of its reference.